5 real tips to stay focused at Uni - That actually work

 • Set a specific time each day for studying — same time, same place.

-After a while, your brain goes, “Oh, it’s focus o’clock,” and shows up (almost) on autopilot.
+Eventually, your brain goes, “Oh, it’s focus o’clock,” and shows up (almost) automatically.

 You’re not lazy.
 You just need fewer decisions and more rhythm.